 Nearsightedness, which is also referred to as myopia, occurs when closely viewed objects are seen clearly while objects viewed farther away are blurry.
 Millions of people suffer from nearsightedness but, fortunately, it is a condition that can be treated without resorting to corrective lenses or surgery, such as LASIK.
 Close work, whether it be sitting too close to your computer screen or spending too many hours crafting, is one major culprit for this condition.

 Causes of Nearsightedness

 Nearsightedness can be caused in a variety of different ways.
 For instance, there is some evidence that supports the thought that nearsightedness is hereditary, but it is also thought to be caused by too much strain put on the eyes from doing a lot of close work.

 Nearsightedness occurs when either the eyeball is too long or the cornea of the eye has too much of a curve.
 These problems cause the light that enters the eye to focus in front of the retina instead of the back.
 This is what causes objects at a distance to appear blurry.

 Who Is Most Affected?

 While anyone of any age can develop myopia, it tends to start in children.
 This could be for any one of a number of reasons, such as heredity.
 Just because you may be nearsighted doesn’t necessarily mean your child will be too, but there is a higher risk for your child being nearsighted if both parents are as well.
-However, it’s also possible that even if both parents are nearsighted that your child could have perfect vision.
-There’s no way to predict how good or bad your kids’ vision will be just based on family history.

-Another reason children develop myopia could be due to holding books too close to their faces and reading excessively.
-It could also be due to sitting too close to the TV or focusing on things within close range for extended periods of time.
-This is why teaching them to take care of their eyes when doing close work activities is so important – more on that later.

-Newer | Nearsightedness, which is also referred to as myopia, occurs when closely viewed objects are seen clearly while objects viewed farther away are blurry.
-Millions of people suffer from nearsightedness but, fortunately, it is a condition that can be treated without resorting to corrective lenses or surgery, such as LASIK.
-Close work, whether it be sitting too close to your computer screen or spending too many hours crafting, is one major culprit for this condition.

-Causes of Nearsightedness

-Nearsightedness can be caused in a variety of different ways.
-For instance, there is some evidence that supports the thought that nearsightedness is hereditary, but it is also thought to be caused by too much strain put on the eyes from doing a lot of close work.

-Nearsightedness occurs when either the eyeball is too long or the cornea of the eye has too much of a curve.
-These problems cause the light that enters the eye to focus in front of the retina instead of the back.
-This is what causes objects at a distance to appear blurry.

-Who Is Most Affected?

-While anyone of any age can develop myopia, it tends to start in children.
-This could be for any one of a number of reasons, such as heredity.
-Just because you may be nearsighted doesn’t necessarily mean your child will be too, but there is a higher risk for your child being nearsighted if both parents are as well.
 However, it’s also possible that even if both parents are nearsighted, your child could have perfect vision.
 There’s no way to predict how good or bad your kids’ vision will be just based on family history.

 Another reason children develop myopia could be due to holding books too close to their faces and reading excessively.
 It could also be due to sitting too close to the TV or focusing on things within close range for extended periods of time.
 This is why teaching them to take care of their eyes when doing close work activities is so important – more on that later.